j4cegh/DnSpyNoComments/README.md

 ```

 # How do I download the fix?
-All you need to do is download the binary from the master branch then put it inside DnSpy\bin and replace.
+All you need to do is download the _updated library_ (ICSharpCode.Decompiler.dll) from the master branch then put it inside DnSpy\bin and replace.